Wolfram

 Modifying the scripts

-Under the path to install (such as the normal installation path /usr/local/Wolfram/Wolfram/14.2
+Under the path to install (such as the normal installation path /usr/local/Wolfram/Wolfram/14.2 for version 14.2), find the folder Executables, for all scripts in it (math, MathKernel, mcc, wolfram, WolframKernel, wolframnb, WolframNB), modify them as shown below:

 at the beginning of those scripts